xforcevesa/xforcevesa.github.io/README.md

 - Out of this, most people, including me, temporarily cannot be accustomed to lives completely without them.

 - It is okay for me to use GNU/Linux distrobutions instead of Microsoft Windows.

-- But without some proprietary driver the system cannot work normally.
+But without some proprietary driver the system cannot work normally.

 - Some free software need heavy professional knowledge and crazy configurations, and even some of them often works badly, which may completely disappoint users.

-- Most people know nothing about console and cannot bear do anything by input commandlines.
+- Most people know nothing about console and consider using commandline as an awkward user experience.
 Even many of them know nothing about free software.

 - I hope free softwares can be more user-friendly, enabling users indeed to use them fluently without any basics of computer science.